stuartduff/fa-box-shortcode/README.md

 For this extension to function [WordPress](https://wordpress.org/) must be installed.

 ## Usage Instructions

+From the WordPress visual editor you can add a shortcode via the box shortcode icon.

 To use the plugin insert the shortcode below into your WordPress post or page content area.